Hikari7/Appointly/README.md

 # Appointly

-MERN stuck application that allows users to create and share customizable calendar availability with others, enabling them to book appointments, meetings, and events at pre-scheduled times.
+MERN stack application that allows users to create and share customizable calendar availability with others, enabling them to book appointments, meetings, and events at pre-scheduled times.

 ## Demo Link